 Applicants must apply for, and be accepted to, the M.Ed. in Curriculum & Instruction; please note UCTC as your Special Program.

 If you are admitted to the Lynch School and the UCTC program, UCTC covers tuition for your Master's degree (UCTC members are responsible for all University fees, including the confirmation deposit).

-Corps members usually have a bachelor’s degree with either a major, minor, or concentration in education, though this is not an absolute (depending on available programs of study at your undergraduate institution).
-UCTC members MUST have completed a semester of full-time student teaching or a year of supervised teaching and be eligible for initial licensure in the Commonwealth of Mass. in order to qualify for UCTC Boston/Brockton & Lawrence.
-For more information on eligibility for initial state licensure, visit the Commonwealth of Mass.
-Department of Education Licensure page.
-Please note that those seeking to teach theology or religion eligibility for teaching licensure is not required, but evidence of ability and preparation to teach is required.
+In previous years, Corps members usually had a bachelor’s degree with either a major, minor, or concentration in education and/or completed a semester of full-time student teaching or a year of supervised teaching.
+These requirements made members eligible for initial licensure in the Commonwealth of Massachusetts (For more information on eligibility for initial state licensure, visit the Commonwealth of Mass.
+Department of Education Licensure page).
+As of Fall 2023, UCTC now offers tracks for individuals with and without previous background in education.
+Please note that your previous educational experience will determine the program of study a student will follow in the UCTC program.

 UCTC participants teach in schools throughout the Archdiocese of Boston.
 UCTC teachers work in Pre-K through 12th grade.
 Upon offer of admission, candidates will be notified of school placement, though not of grade level teaching.